 International retreats are available from May to November 2020.

 Private Course at your chosen location: By application

-Paint from the Heart has evolved from my abstraction course – here’s a testimonial:
+Paint from the Heart has evolved out of my Abstraction course and uses abstract methods – here’s a testimonial:

 “Your Abstraction course was a remarkable surprise and so much more than I had expected.
 It has completely changed my way of seeing the world around me.
 I have a new and exciting understanding of abstract art.
 It was so satisfying not only on an intellectual or creative level, which I had naturally hoped for.
 It was the way I was touched personally and spiritually that amazes me.
 In fact, I would describe it as not so much a ‘course’ but a life changing experience… I find my self filled with awe and inspiration for the magic of light, form, space and colour, expressing feelings and abstract ideas that cannot be realised in representational work…It has been a re-valuation that has transformed my vision of myself and my place in the world.
 I am not sure words really express the magic I have discovered…” PARI GILMOUR 2018